SinsOfSeven/cubic-splendidus-vestitor/README.md

 to use,but if you have some patient to read the code,you will know this tool can save a lot of time for you, and is very simple to use once you understand the config file architecture.

-But use 3Dmigoto to mod game is only restricted on GPU Driven Animation Game,so only part of the games can use 3Dmigoto, and most of them use Higher buffer slot tech,and Tailor can handle this.
+But use 3Dmigoto to mod game is only restricted to Direct X 9, 10 and 11,so only part of the games can use 3Dmigoto, and most of them use Higher buffer slot tech,and Tailor can handle this.

 in addition,there is so many useful sctipts,like AnalysisScripts used to do analysis on FrameAnalysis folder, like FormatConvert to convert a mod into .ib and .vb file, etc...

-Notice: This tool is designed for shader hackers, it may take some time to read the code to know how config work.
+# LICENSE
+GNU General Public License V3.0

+# DISCLAIMER
+LICENSES and RIGHTS for works created with this tool are the responsibility of the creators and users to decide, maintain and respect.

+You should also know all your work can be reversed by someone else, so you should be mentally prepared for your work to be viewed or modified by others.

+You should also take some time to understand what copyright is, and how it applies to derivative works.
+Please do not assume the mods you create are your intellectual property just because you made them.

+Good luck.

-# Features
+# FEATURES
-- You can use this tool to make all paid mod,you can do whatever you want for any mod made with this tool, you don't have to turn you mod into free after 30days like AGMG rules,just do what you want to do.
 - Support as many games as it can by simply add the config file for new game.
 - Support both R16_UINT and R32_UINT format.
-- You can reverse other people's mod with scripts in FormatConvert folder, it can turn a producted mod into original .ib and .vb format, and then you can import it into blender and modify it (removed due to modder's copyright or credit reason, you can ask me to get it when you get ProModder identity in AGMG discord community).

-# Design
+# DESIGN
  - One time only extract one Index Buffer, because only process one is already easy to get error, more than one part will be very hard to debug, I have test it a long time before,seems not good, so only process one IB in one time.